Ohhhhhconnor/DailyBlog/_posts/2016-05-13-appreciation.markdown

 wayside.

 It would be tragic for me to lose one of those things just because I want to grow in a business/monetary sense.
-Imagining if I let my relationship with Hannah go astray, or my friends or co-workers or my health.
+Imagine if I let my relationship with Hannah go astray, or my friends or co-workers or my health.
 All of those things would be terrible.
 And for what?
 So I could try to grow faster myself?